-Ankylosing spondylitis (AS) is a type of inflammatory arthritis.
-It mostly causes pain and swelling in the spine or the joint that connects the bottom of the spine to the pelvic bone.
+Axial spondyloarthritis (axSpA) is a form of arthritis that mostly causes pain and swelling in the spine and the joints that connect the bottom of the spine to the pelvis (sacroiliac joint).
 Other joints can be affected as well.
 It is a systemic disease, which means it may affect other body parts and organs.
-The disease tends to run in families.
-It is more common and more severe in men.
+AxSpA tends to run in families.

-The exact cause of ankylosing spondylitis is not clear.
-Researchers believe that people with certain genes develop AS when they are exposed to a virus, bacteria or another outside factor.
-The HLA-B27 gene is found in about 90 percent of Caucasians with AS and only 8 percent of Caucasians without AS.
-But, having the gene doesn’t mean someone will get AS.
+The exact cause of axSpA is not clear.
+Researchers believe that people with certain genes develop axSpA when they are exposed to a virus, bacteria or another trigger.
+Many people with axSpA have a gene called HLA-B27.
+But most people that have the gene never develop axSpA.

-AS typically causes lower back, buttocks and hip pain first.
-Children, however, usually have pain in the hips, knees or heels before the back.
-Other symptoms of AS may include:
+Low back, buttocks and hip pain are usually the first symptoms.
+Children, however, may have pain in the hips, knees or heels before the back.

-- Pain, swelling, redness and warmth in the toes, heels, ankles, knees, rib cage, upper spine, shoulders and neck (usually develops slowly over several weeks or months).
+- Pain, swelling, redness and warmth in the toes, heels, ankles, knees, rib cage, upper spine, shoulders and neck.

-- Morning stiffness or after long periods of inactivity.
+- Stiffness when first waking up or after long periods of rest.